Ignacy Jan Paderewski: Museum displays

 The Polish Museum of America in Chicago received a donation of his personal possessions after his death in June 1941.
 Both Ignacy Paderewski and his sister, Antonina Paderewska Wilkonska were enthusiastic supporters and generous sponsors of the Museum.
 Antonina, executor of Ignacy's will, decided to donate the personal possessions to the Museum, as well as artifacts from his apartment in New York.
 The space was officially opened on 3 November 1941.
 Another museum in his honour exists at Morges, Switzerland, although Paderewski's mansion was razed in 1965.

 Memorials and tributes

-In 1948, the Ignacy Paderewski Foundation was established in New York City, on the initiative of the Polish community there with the goal of promoting Polish culture in the United States.
-Two other Polish-American organizations are also named in his honour and are dedicated to promoting the legacy of the maestro: the Paderewski Association in Chicago as well as the Paderewski Music Society in Southern California.
+In 1948, the Ignacy Paderewski Foundation was established in New York City, on the initiative of the local Polish community, with the goal of promoting Polish culture in the United States.
+Two other Polish-American organizations are named in his honour and are dedicated to promoting the legacy of the maestro: the Paderewski Association in Chicago and the Paderewski Music Society in Southern California.

-In the Irving Berlin song, "I Love a Piano", recorded in 1916 by Billy Murray, the narrator says:

-"And with the pedal, I love to meddle/When Paderewski comes this way./I'm so delighted, when I'm invited/To hear that long-haired genius play."
+In the Irving Berlin song, "I Love a Piano", recorded in 1916 by Billy Murray, the narrator says: "And with the pedal, I love to meddle/When Paderewski comes this way./I'm so delighted, when I'm invited/To hear that long-haired genius play."